ichiLamuchy/Mobile-Web-Google-Scholarship/restaurant_P1_steps.md

-## This is norte for tackling this project mws-restaurant-stage-1
+## This is note for tackling this project mws-restaurant-stage-1

 1: as readme asked use python to connect the server to see how it look like
 2: follow the step to code up so the all function works